Environmental Education: Beyond the Classroom

 Salmon Homecoming exists to support that learning experience, in a fun and culturally significant way.
 Join us, and tell others about us.
 Be positive in your approach and never forget the great value of team effort.

-Meanwhile, feel free to share the Salmon Homecoming Kids Activity Book included on this website.
+Meanwhile, feel free to share the Salmon Homecoming Student Workbook (pdf).

 – Salmon Homecoming Alliance